jlevy/og-equity-compensation/README.md

 ### Key aspects of your equity

-If you’re familiar with the types of equity and how it relates to taxes we’ve covered in previous sections, you now have many of the tools you need to evaluate an offer that includes equity compensation, or to evaluate equity you currently have in a company.
+Now that you’re familiar with the [types of equity](#how-equity-is-granted) and how they [relate to taxes](#taxes-on-equity-compensation), you have many of the tools you need to evaluate an offer that includes equity compensation, or to evaluate equity you currently have in a company.

-- In determining the value of equity, you have to figure out (or, more accurately, make educated guesses about) several things.
+- To measure the potential value of equity, you have to determine (or, more accurately, make educated guesses about) several things:
-  We can start measuring the potential value of equity by doing our best to determine the
-  following:
   - **Stock value**: Determined by the value the company will have in the future, and the number of shares you own.
   - **Vesting and liquidity**: When you will actually receive the shares and when you’ll be able